Menu Close

 Yaniv completed his PhD at Columbia University with Daphna Shohamy and Mike Shadlen, studying how humans explore their environment and what drives their curiosity for various types of information.
 Broadly, Yaniv is interested in how humans plan their future actions in the service of their goals, and how such planning strategies change with states of mental health.

-Dr. Tore Erdman – Postdoctoral Researcher
+Dr. Taekwan Kim – Postdoctoral Researcher

 Dr. Anahit Mkrtchian – Postdoctoral Researcher